The Magic of Music for Wellness

 It’s no secret that many people cite mental well-being as a primary wellness objective.
-This is especially true of Millennials and Generation Z. A survey from Mind Share found that “half of Millennials and 75% of Gen-Zers have quit jobs for mental health reasons.”
-And Pew Research reports that 70% of teenagers say mental health is a top concern.
+This is especially true of Millennials: A survey from Mind Share found that “half of Millennials have quit jobs for mental health reasons."

 These statistics may seem bleak, but it should be a call to action.
 Creating habits that lead to improved mental health should be a top priority for everyone.
 And it just so happens that music has emerged as part of an effective overall wellness strategy to help manage stress while reducing anxiety and depression.

 Further advancing the value of music as a mental health treatment is enhancing its power by combining it with other effective therapies.
 One of those is steam therapy.
 Home steam units that offer installations that stream music into your steam room create a powerful synergy that helps with stress management and mood enhancement.

 First, let’s see what the research says about music and mental health.

 While science has determined that certain types of music exert specific benefits, the general consensus on music therapy’s ability to help improve cognitive health is undeniable.
 And some research has found that music can help enhance neurological function as well.
 Here are a few examples.